-Chrome has overtaken Firefox to become the best all-round web browser.
-Watch this space, however.
-Google has announced plans to drop H264 support (i.e. the video compression used by most websites) which may force a lot of people to switch to Safari or IE9.
+Chrome has overtaken Firefox to become the best all-round web browser, although in the last year or so Firefox has made marked improvements.
 Chrome’s advantages over Firefox are speed, stability, and aesthetics.
 But there are lots of alternatives, notably Webkit (which is both free and open source) as well as Opera, Safari and Internet Explorer (which are free but not open source).

 LibreOffice (which is a fork of OpenOffice) provides you with a free Office suite that’s highly compatible with Microsoft’s products, and actually has a few extra tricks up its sleeve (such as a dedicated drawing program).

 DropBox (not open source) is a small, free, easy-to-use program that gives you a folder that lets you sync files between computers without bothering with USB sticks, keeps old versions of files around for 30 days in case you accidentally delete something, and, perhaps best of all, makes it easy to share files and folders with other people.
 Alternatively, Amazon has just introduced a similar service called Cloud Drive (web service) that offers more free space (and cheaper additional space) but none of the convenience.

 For those cases when you need a real text editor (e.g. for programming or editing web pages) you’ll want Notepad++ (on Windows) or Textwrangler (on the Mac, not open source) or Komodo Edit (not open source) on either.
 If you’re happy using the command line you have plenty of options (and you don’t need my help!).